antag99/entreri/README.md

 ## Release Notes

+### 1.5.3
+* Improve performance in default Property implementations by restricting them to a single primitive per component (removing a multiply and add on access).
+* Expose multi-element supporting IndexedDataStores that were previously hidden inside the provided Property implementations.
+* Simplify Phase enum and usage to not need ALL value.
+* Fix bug with time delta calculation.
+* Improve Result API in ControllerManage to not cause a type explosion.

 ### 1.5.2
 * Improve PropertyFactory API to better support custom Property definitions that want to define new annotations to control default behavior, etc.